Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

 - Sauna – cold plunge

-The “Miracle Morning” was created by Hal Elrod and is a simple six-minute plan for your morning routine.
+The “Miracle Morning” was created by Hal Elrod and is a simple six-minute plan for your mornings.

 - Silence (1 minute): This could be gratitude, prayer, meditation or complete silence.